Girls Empowerment Network Staff

 Kameryn spent her senior capstone internship as Volunteer Coordinator Intern at Girls on the Run South Louisiana, a nonprofit that works to helped girls recognize their strength and star power that they bring to this world by facilitating a curriculum that incorporates running.
 She was active in recruiting volunteers to participate as coaches within the program, as well as recruiting volunteers for other opportunities, such as the Baton Rouge color run.

 What I love about Girls Empowerment Network: What I really love about us is how dedicated we are to promoting self efficacy in girls, as well as how we maintain our culture in all that we do.

 Self efficacy truly does set us apart from other programs, and helping girls recognize that they truly have the ability to change the world is so beautiful to me.
 It is of course important for girls to recognize their worth within their self esteem, but being able to take it that step further into their abilities is what is going to make these girls advance into leadership in all aspects of their world.
 Women and girls building their self efficacy is what is going to make this world change.

-In regards to the culture of GEN, it is so empowering to me to see that what we are facilitating is not only being demonstrated to the girls, but is also demonstrated simply between our interactions with our coworkers, as well as school champions, parents, and so on.
+In regards to the culture here, it is so empowering to me to see that what we are facilitating is not only being demonstrated to the girls, but is also demonstrated simply between our interactions with our coworkers, as well as school champions, parents, and so on.
 You do not find many places of work that are truly dedicated to this, and that makes me feel so privileged to be afforded the opportunity to work with an organization like this.